The Lost World (Doyle novel): Plot summary

 Edward Malone, a young reporter for the Daily Gazette, asks his editor for a dangerous assignment to impress the woman he loves, Gladys, who wishes for a great man capable of brave deeds and actions.
-His task is to approach the notorious Professor Challenger, who frightens the popular press intensely and physically assaults intrusive journalists.
-The subject is to be his recent South American expedition which, surrounded by controversy, guarantees a hostile reaction.
-As a direct approach would be instantly rebuffed, Malone instead masquerades as an earnest student.
-On meeting the professor he is startled by his intimidating physique, but believes his ruse is succeeding.
-However, Challenger had really seen through the masquerade, and after confirming Malone’s scientific knowledge is non-existent, erupts in anger and forcibly throws him out.
+His task is to approach the notorious Professor Challenger.
+The subject is to be his recent South American expedition which is surrounded by controversy.
+Malone masquerades as an earnest student to get in with the professor.
+However, Challenger sees through the masquerade, and after confirming Malone’s scientific knowledge is non-existent, erupts in anger and forcibly throws him out.